ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 - Netdata is super lightweight - Its running on 3 Pi 4B's and a old Synology NAS as the centralised storage.
 That speaks lightweight to me
 - Netdata has a very generous [free tier](https://www.netdata.cloud/pricing/) which I used for a while before signing up for the `Homelab` option and at $90 a year thats darn good for a South African with a weak currency
 - None of my data is ever stored at Netdata
-- No insane egress/ingress data bills for all my Observability data from a cloud provider
+- No insane egress/ingress data bills for all my Observability data for a cloud provider

 ### Gimlet GitOps Infrastructure